liveaction/reactiff/README.md

 # What are the main lead

+- be the finest possible layer over `reactor-netty` and `netty`
-- be a simple zero waste API
+- provides a zero waste API
-- only a one goal library; not a framework.
+- only one goal library; not a framework.
 We did not make any choice : no dependency injection required, no templates mechanism provided...
 - java and OSGI support
 - easily testable